 - Transparency: Both are required to publish publically a report assessing their overall social and environmental performance against a third party standard.

 - B Lab: B Lab is the nonprofit organization that helped to develop the benefit corporation Model Legislation and works with the community of Certified B Corporations and others to marshal support for its passage.
 B Lab is also the nonprofit organization that certifies and supports Certified B Corporations.

 What are the differences between benefit corporations and Certified B Corporations?

 - Performance: Each Certified B Corporation has achieved a verified minimum score on the B Impact Asessment (80 points out 200 needed).
 While benefit corporations are required to publish an annual report assessing their overall social and environmental performance against a third party standard, that report is not required to be verified, certified, or audited by a third party standard organization.

 - Support: Certified B Corporations have access to a portfolio of services and support from B Lab to help them with marketing, sales, raising money, saving money, learning from and doing business within the community of Certified B Corps.

-Availability: Benefit corporation is a corporate status legally recognized by 20 states and the District of Columbia as of the start of 2013.
+Availability: Benefit corporation is a corporate status legally recognized by 26 states and the District of Columbia.
 Certified B Corporation is a certification available to businesses in all 50 states and around the world.
-As of 1/1/14 there are over 900 Certified B Corps in 60 different industires.
+As of 1/1/14 there are over 1050 Certified B Corps in 60 different industires.